c-s-li/c-s-li.github.io/index.md

 Training Advisor in International Competition / Macau University of Science and Technology

 DBMZ10 Emerging Issues in Management / Compulsory Course for Doctor of Philosophy (PhD) in Management / Macau University of Science and Technology

+MBGZ06 Business Optimization Theory / Compulsory Course for Master of Supply Chain Management / Macau University of Science and Technology

 MBGZ04 Empirical Analysis in Supply Chain Management / Compulsory Course for Master of Supply Chain Management / Macau University of Science and Technology